Exact Instability Margin Analysis and Minimum-Norm Strong Stabilization -- phase change rate maximization --: Abstract

 \section{Abstract}

-This paper is concerned with a new control related optimization problem named "{\it phase change rate maximization}" for single-input-single-output (SISO) linear time-invariant (LTI) systems.
-The problem relates to two control problems, namely robust instability analysis against stable perturbations and minimum norm strong stabilization.
-We define an index of the instability margin called "{\it robust instability radius (RIR)}" as the smallest $H_\infty$ norm of a stable perturbation that stabilizes a given unstable system.
+This paper is concerned with a new optimization problem named ``{\it phase change rate maximization}'' for single-input-single-output linear time-invariant systems.
+The problem relates to two control problems, namely robust instability analysis against stable perturbations and minimum-norm strong stabilization.
+We define an index of the instability margin called ``{\it robust instability radius (RIR)}'' as the smallest $\Hinf$-norm of a stable perturbation that stabilizes a given unstable system.
 This paper has two main contributions.
-It is first shown that the problem of finding the exact RIR can be transformed into a problem of maximizing the phase change rate at the peak frequency with a phase constraint.
-Then, we show that the maximum is attained by a first-order all-pass function and derive conditions, under which the RIR can be exactly characterized, in terms of the phase change rate.
-Two extensions with illustrative examples are also provided.
+It is first shown that the problem of finding the exact RIR via the small-gain condition can be transformed into the problem of maximizing the phase change rate at the peak frequency with a phase constraint.
+Then, we show that the maximum is attained by a constant or a first-order all-pass function and derive conditions, under which the RIR can be exactly characterized, in terms of the phase change rate.
+Two practical applications are provided to illustrate the utility of our results.